AlisAquilae/Academia/content/Notes/Literature Notes/Multivariate Mathematics Applied/Mathematics that Works 4-Chapter 1-Modelling Time-Dependent Processes.md

 ## 1.5.4 Time-Invariant Differential Equations and Steady States
 Again, we model physical chemical or biological processes that depend on time.
 Thus, in the equation $x'(t) = f(t,x(t))$ the independent variable $t$ represents time; the dependent variable $x(t)$ is the state variable, describing the process we are modelling.

-Now we restrict outselves to processes of which the external conditions are constant.
+Now we restrict ourselves to processes of which the external conditions are constant.
 Then the rate of change $x'(t)$ only depends on $x(t)$ itself and not upon $t$.
-To such a process for all $t$ a differential equation may belong of the type
+To such a process a differential equation may belong of the type

 $$
 x'(t) = f(x(t))